 Home schooled high school students ENROLL FOR FREE.

 The $46-per-unit registration fee is waived for high school students enrolled in 11 units or less.

 ENROLLMENT REQUIREMENTS FOR HOME-SCHOOLED STUDENTS:

-Students enrolled in ISP/Independent Study Program through a district high school must obtain a signed high school concurrent enrollment form from their district high school.
+Students enrolled in ISP/Independent Study Program through a district high school must obtain a signed high school dual enrollment form from their district high school.

 Complete an SRJC Application online as a high school student

-Complete the Concurrent Enrollment Program Request Form with all required signatures
+Complete the Dual Enrollment Program Request Form with all required signatures

 Private School Affidavit from the California Department of Education.

 Follow all other requirements pertaining to high school students.